ilyaly/vaesen.map.plot/README.md

 # Vaesen RPG Plot Generator

-Rule based primitive plot hooks generator for [Vaesen RPG from Fria Ligan](https://freeleaguepublishing.com/en/games/vaesen/).
+Rule based simple plot hooks generator for [Vaesen RPG from Fria Ligan](https://freeleaguepublishing.com/en/games/vaesen/).

 Generator is incorporated with a stylized map inspired by the corebook.